-2. Try not to talk over your kids, yell when you don’t like what they say, or cut them off mid-sentence
+2. You don’t talk over your kids, yell when you don’t like what they say, or cut them off mid-sentence.

-Kids tend to give up on communication when it makes them feel badly.
-Monosyllabic utterances from teens can often be explained as simple self-defense.
+Kids tend to give up on communication when it makes them feel bad.
+Monosyllabic utterances from teens often can be explained as simple self-defense.

-3. The moment you come in the house, focus on your children
+3. The moment you come into the house, you focus on your children.

-4. When the kids come home, put down what you’re doing and ask a few questions
+4. You put down what you’re doing and ask them questions.

 Naomi famously told her father, “Daddy, please listen to me with your eyes.”
 He thought he could get away with checking his email while she told her story.
 She knew better.

 6. You repeat back what children tell you.